entando/generated-widgets/react/table/README.md

       - App.css
       - App.js `--> keep the same name as component folder so we can find it easily when doing a file search`
       - AppContainer.js `--> container for the App component, adds state`
+- ./custom-elements `--> custom element wrapper of the whole application`
   - ./state `--> application state (e.g. redux), if any`
     - ./sample-feature `--> grouping by feature`
       - sample-feature.actions.js